-(i) any service to be performed by the Authority or its officers and employees in respect of any vessels or goods;
+(i) any services to be performed by the Authority or its officers and employees in respect of any vessels or goods;

 (iii) [* * *] the carrying of passengers and their personal effects on vessels belonging to, or hired by, the Authority; and

 [19A.
-The Authority may, with the previous sanction of the Government and by notification, impose a river due on all goods landed from or shipped into any seagoing vessel lying or being within the limits of the Port, whether such goods shall or shall not be so landed or shipped at any dock, wharf, quay, stage, mooring, jetty or pier belonging to the Authority.]
+The Authority may, with the previous sanction of the Government and by notification impose a river due on all goods landed from or shipped into any seagoing vessel lying or being within the limits of the Port, whether such goods shall or shall not be so landed or shipped at any dock, wharf, quay, stage, mooring, jetty or pier belonging to the Authority or not.]